syyunn/nlpelief/README.md

 For given any sequence of words, predict 0 or 1 where 0 is subjective-false 1 is subjective-true, subjective true/false is defined as belief.

 "Trump is Good" -> 0: No, he's evil 1: Yes, I believe him

+## Solution

+### Unsupervised Text Classifcation
+Not expecting to have paired dataset.
+Thus we will try to approach via unsupervised way